Integrates PayPal payments into Participants Database with a full set of features for managing dues payments, pay-to-join and lots more.

 Each of the payment forms can be configured to take the user to a “thanks” page after the payment is made.

 The way this works by default is a little different for each one.
 In all cases, after the user makes a PayPal payment, the user is returned to the “Return URL” as configured at PayPal.
-This is true for a cancel return as well, but the user will be taken to the “Cancel Return URL” as configured at PayPal.
+They will also be returned to this page if they cancel the transaction, and the plugin will show the “Cancel Return Message.”